Welcome to O'Kenny River Tubing

 Is this a lazy river?

-The term "lazy river" sometimes refers to man made rivers that travel slowly in a water park.
+The term "lazy river" is usually used to describe man made rivers designed by archetects in water parks.
 They sometimes have fake trees and animal statues to make them look natural.

-We describe our experience as an adventure on a wild natural river with long lazy sections between the exciting rapids.
+We describe our experience as an adventure on a wild, natural river with long lazy sections between the exciting rapids.
 Your adventure will have natural features that challenge you.
 You may need to traverse on steep paths, or muddy trails.
 You may need to launch your tube from a slippery rock.
 You may need to duck under low tree branches.
 You may need to hold on tight in the rapids while the current speeds up around shallow rocks.
 You may need to paddle to avoid a shallow spot in the river.
 You may need to wiggle to get over a shallow rock or stand up to move to deeper water.
 You may need to step in deep mud as you exit the river.
+The wildlife you see on your adventure is real.

 “I had the best time tubing with O'Kenny River Tubing!
 The staff were friendly and helpful, and the views along the river were breathtaking.
 Can't wait to go back!”